 All non-immigrant, non-U.S. citizen air travelers to the United States are required to be fully vaccinated and to provide proof of vaccination status prior to boarding an airplane to the United States.
 This requirement does not apply to U.S. citizens, U.S. nationals, U.S. lawful permanent residents (Green Card holders), or immigrants.

-The CDC will consider exceptions to COVID-19-related vaccination and testing requirements on an extremely limited basis.
+The CDC will consider exceptions to COVID-19-related vaccination on an extremely limited basis.
 See our website for more information on how to apply for an exception through the U.S. Embassy in Manila.
-Please see the CDC website for information about exceptions to, exemptions from, and other details of the COVID-19-related vaccination and testing requirements.
+Please see the CDC website for information about exceptions to, exemptions from, and other details of the COVID-19-related vaccination.

 Alert Level 2

 - Region IV-A: Quezon Province

 - Region IV-B: Occidental Mindoro, Palawan, and

 - Region V: Camarines Norte, Camarines Sur, Masbate

 - Region VII: Bohol, Cebu, Negros Oriental, and